Hello! Thanks for checking us out!

 To make ends meet in our two decades of combined travels we have collected eggs in chicken sheds, picked apples, swam with seals, hiked glaciers, worked with troubled youths, taught windsurfing, Spanish, French and scuba; we’ve sold croissants and roses door to door, made beds, managed cellar doors, waitressed and ski patrolled.
 Imo’s a cellar door manger and Keri is a journalist.

-As a journalist Keri has learned that for her the ‘truth’ is a matter of perspective and the more you have the closer you will be to understanding it.
+As a journalist and lover the world, Keri has learned that for her the ‘truth’ is a matter of perspective.
+Perhaps the more you have the closer we can come to understanding the ‘truth’?
 Travelling affords first hand insight to varied and legitimate cultures – a kaleidoscope of perspectives – to help us understand the world we live in and perhaps, even, our place in it.

-Imogen takes life as it comes, fueling her wander-lust with hard work along the way.
+Imogen takes life as it comes, fuelling her wanderlust with hard work along the way.
 She believes that life is enriched by the people in it and the lessons learned through shared experiences, interaction and bloody good yarns.
 Imo enjoys being humbled and awestruck by stories, situations and stunning panoramas that she encounters on her path.
 Often, all it takes is a smile.